YangyangFu/fsd-agents/doc/DATASET.md

 ### Collected Data

-The data are not stored in different coordinates during collection.
+The data are stored in different coordinates during collection.

 data
 - lidar points are stored in Carla `ego` coordinate.
 When load data in the Dataset, need convert this coordinate